-Claims, such as pods, can request specific quantities of a resource.
+Claims, like pods, can request specific quantities of a resource.
 In this case, the request is for storage.
-The same resource model applies to volumes and claims.
+The same resource model applies to both volumes and claims.

 4.3.4.4.
-Claims as volumes
+Claims As Volumes

 Pods access storage by using the claim as a volume.
-Claims must exist in the same namespace as the pod by using the claim.
+Claims must exist in the same namespace as the pod using the claim.
 The cluster finds the claim in the pod's namespace and uses it to get the PersistentVolume backing the claim.
-The volume is mounted to the host and into the pod, for example:
+The volume is then mounted to the host and into the pod:

-Mount volume to the host and into the pod example

-kind: Pod apiVersion: v1 metadata: name: mypod spec: containers: - name: myfrontend image: dockerfile/nginx volumeMounts: - mountPath: "/var/www/html" name: mypd volumes: - name: mypd persistentVolumeClaim: claimName: myclaim
+kind: Pod apiVersion: v1 metadata:

+name: mypod

+name: myfrontend image: dockerfile/nginx

+volumeMounts:

+- mountPath: "/var/www/html"

+name: mypd

+- name: mypd

+persistentVolumeClaim: claimName: myclaim

 4.3.5.
-Block volume support
+Block Volume Support

-Block volume support is a Technology Preview feature and it is only available for manually provisioned PVs.
+Block Volume Support is a Technology Preview feature and it is only available for manually provisioned persistent volumes.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs), might not be functionally complete, and Red Hat does not recommend to use them for production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.

-For more information about Red Hat Technology Preview features support scope, see https://access.redhat.com/support/offerings/techpreview/.
+For more information on Red Hat Technology Preview features support scope, see https://access.redhat.com/support/offerings/techpreview/.

-You can statically provision raw block volumes by including API fields in your PV and PVC specifications.
+You can statically provision raw block volumes by including some new API fields in your PV and PVC specifications.